SamyakJain-DS/cyclistics/README.md

 The first project from the google professional data analyst course, completed under the course's guidance.

+Note : data folder is missing from the files , cause the files were too large and I am currently having trouble trying to upload them.

 ## Objective

 analyse the differences in the way casual consumers use our services vs the way members use them, and devise a marketing strategy.